 The best term for this connection that I’ve found so far, for how people do stuff, is Praxis.
 Yes I know, that old carrot.
 Much of this malarkey leads one inevitably down the path of decision science, and the multimillion dollar industry around decision support.

 But that is not what I am after: I’m more interested in what people do, how they occupy their time, perhaps.
 It’s not quite philosophy and psychology, nor anthropology and praxeology, but the glue in between, the rules, the pattern that makes us all sort of bother to naturally… keep going.
+When you’re finding it hard to keep going, the best person you could possibly meet is an OT.

 There are loads of lovely people, unlike me, making lots money in this arena.
 I love the way Dave Snowden describes Cynefin, in the analogy of a children’s party.
 That liminal zone is becoming Cluedoesque in the equally soothing as frustrating, anticipation of its final manifestation.
 It was Dave in the Study, with the Ontology.